soliblue/happy-birthday-reminder/README.md

 - Use PascalCase for file names and folder names (e.g., `AvatarView.swift`, `Components`).
 - Name files and folders descriptively to reflect their purpose within the app (e.g., `DateHelpers.swift` for helper functions related to date formatting).

+#### Random Opinions

+I am re-writing some of the views as an educational challenge to get even more familiar with SwiftUI and the different ways to achieve the same thing.
+I noticed that the code is full with if conditions.
+I hate if conditions.
+I believe that if conditions are nothing but bad code.
+As a disciplinary measure I am thinking of having a rule that each view can have a maximum of one if condition since the code remains readable.
+If it needs more than one then it has to wrap in another view.